NYPL-discovery/scsb-ongoing-accessions/README.md

 Once cloned, you will need to setup the following:

-* AWS credentials at ~/.aws/credentials (needs two profiles for qa and production deployment, named 'nypl-sandbox' and 'nypl-digital-dev' respectively -- best to get this from a coworker, too)
+* AWS credentials at ~/.aws/credentials (needs two profiles for qa and production deployment, named 'nypl-sandbox' and 'nypl-digital-dev' respectively -- best to get this from a coworker, too. (if you need to upload them from local to aws, use `scp -i path/to-dgdvteam.pem credentials ec2-user@ec.2.add.ress:~/.` then `mv credentials .aws/credentials`)
 * nvm via `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash` ... then reconnect.
 * node 6.10.3 via `nvm install 6.10.3` , then `nvm use 6.10.3`
+* copy your appropriate config/environment.env file to the server a la your credentails file. .env files are currently not in source control so need to be manually put in place, as well.

 Once that's all in place, `npm install` and you should be good to go with deployment.